 "Education is a vital part of our mission and the society is proud to offer young musicians the opportunity not only to perform, but to be mentored by society members."

 - Maestra Dorsey

 MCCS' Student Enrichment Project provides access, opportunity and education to area youth and enables MCCS to preserve and share the rich heritage of choral music with future generations.
-The project consists of four vital programs: choral internships, tickets for kids, and scholarships.
+The project consists of four vital programs: Choral Internships, Childrens Chorus, Tickets for Kids, and Scholarships.

 Tickets for Kids

 This program provides access to local junior and high school students to attend live choral performances at no charge.
 Students may secure tickets through their school choral director or MCCS from the Contact page.
 Adults are welcomed to accompany students but only Tickets for Kids are free.

 The chorus is open to students in grades 3-6.
 Students perform a wide variety of sacred and secular choral literature.
 Singers are instructed on vocal technique, rhythmic accuracy, and diction.
 It is the hope and desire of the Society to provide elementary-aged children the opportunity for choral singing in a supportive environment.